Sohaib-01/Sohaib-01/README.md

 ### Hi there 👋🏼

-My name is Sohaib and I am a Biomedical Scientist by profession but learning to code so that I can transition into the tech industry.
+My name is Sohaib and I am a self taught Software Developer.

-- 🌱 I have recently just finished a JAM Stack bootcamp with The Coders Guild.
-So now I am enjoying my journey of learning and understanding coding in my own time.
-- More info coming soon....
+- 🌱 More info coming soon....

 <!--
 **Sohaib-01/Sohaib-01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.